mitrananas/mitrananas/README.md

 I'm Mitra, a front-end developer comfortable in stacks including:
 React, React Native, JavaScript, TypeScript, GraphQL, and more.

+Hope to add more interesting projects here soon.

 ## 🖥️ Skills

 - Web & Cross-platform development